-9.2 Cabinet members with Portfolios, Lead Members and other appropriate members will routinely be consulted by Officers, prior to making decisions under delegated powers.
+9.3 Cabinet members with Portfolios, Lead members and other appropriate members will routinely be consulted by employees, prior to making decisions under delegated powers.

-9.3 The Cabinet Member and/or the Chair and/or the Vice-Chair of the Committee or Panel will be consulted as a part of the agenda preparation for meetings.
+9.4 The Cabinet member and/or the Chair and/or the Vice-Chair of the Committee or Panel will be consulted as a part of the agenda preparation for meetings.

-9.4 Officers having delegated decision-making Authority are entitled, where considered expedient, to refer a matter to the Cabinet Committee or appropriate Sub-Committee for decision.
-Officers of Cabinet Management are responsible for the contents of all reports submitted in their name.
+9.5 Employees having delegated decision-making authority are entitled, where considered expedient, to refer a matter to the Cabinet Committee or appropriate Sub-Committee for decision.
+Employees are responsible for the contents of all reports submitted in their name.

-9.5 Members must acknowledge that Officers within a department are accountable to their Chief Officer.
-Officers should always be prepared to assist Members, but they cannot go beyond the bounds of the Authority given to them by their Chief Officer and they must not be asked to do so.
-Members must also recognise that Officers are bound by professional standards, codes of conduct or professional ethics and they should not be asked to go outside of the bounds set in such codes.
+9.6 Members must acknowledge that employees within a department are accountable to their Chief Officer.
+Employees should always be prepared to assist members, but they cannot go beyond the bounds of the authority given to them by their Chief Officer and they must not be asked to do so.
+Members must also recognise that employees are bound by legislation, professional standards, codes of conduct or professional ethics and they should not be asked to go outside of the bounds set in such codes.